S4tyendra/S4tyendra.github.io/README.md

 ## Why my most of repo's related to telegram bots?

   - Because during lockdown, I discovered that Telegram is basically a treasure chest of endless opportunities! 📦 It's not just about building bots; it's about unlocking unlimited skills.
 I'm learning, showcasing my talents, gaining popularity, building a cool community, and leaving my mark on people's hearts. 🚀 It's like the ultimate Gen Z playground, where coding meets creativity and connection.
 Who wouldn't want to be a part of that?
+  - Also, coming to tech talks, Each plugin/File/Function we made will be available via command.
+If i enter "/calc 3*7" and send to bot, the bot replies the answer.
+Instead of running codes in terminal, we can just send code in chat. bot replies the output.
+(Cant it be handy while teaching someone?) so, We can consider each plugin as a seperate list of project collection!

 ## Who am I on Telegram?
 - Me ➡️ [@S4tyendra](https://github-opener.devh.in?next=https://t.me/S4tyendra)